IBM/check_spectrumarchive/README.md

          -n             --> Verify node status
          -t             --> Verify tape states
          -d             --> Verify drive states
-         -p<util>       --> Check pool utilization threshold to util -a<r|c>        --> Check for running or completed tasks -h             --> Print This Help Screen
+         -p<util>       --> Check if tape pool utilization is above %util -a<r|c>        --> Check if running or completed tasks have failed -h             --> Print This Help Screen

 The script returns OK, WARNING or ERROR including the component and the appropriate return 0, 1 or 2 respectively.

 Only one option can be specified at a time.
 The combination of multiple options in one call of the script does not work.

-Only one option can be used at a time.
-Thus the combination of multiple options with one command executions is not possible.

-The script can be used standalone or it can be intergrated with a external Icinga or nagios monitoring server.
+The script can be used standalone or it can be integrated with a external Icinga or nagios monitoring server.

 ## Installation
-Install the dependencies and
-Transfer the script to each Spectrum Archive EE node that needs to be monitored.
+Clone the git and transfer the check_spectrumarchive.sh script to each Spectrum Archive EE node that needs to be monitored.
 Make the script executable.

+Install the dependencies outline below.

 The script can now be used from the command line.